bovino/spring_cloud_contract_client_api_sample/README.md

 Before using this application you will need:

 - Some IDE with Lombok support (i like IntelliJ)
-- Any API Rest client (i like Postman)
+- Any Rest API client (i like Postman)
 - JDK 1.8,0_251 or newer
 - Configure your JAVA_HOME environment variable
-- You need the ports 8080 (server API) and 8081 (client API) to be free
+- You need the ports 8080 (server API), 8081 (client API) and 8082 (local StubRunner) to be free

 ### Reference Documentation
 For further reference, please consider the following sections: